AshQTan/GA4-Data-Fetcher/README.md

 2. **Check Python version**: Ensure you're using Python 3.6+
 3. **Virtual environment**: Consider using a virtual environment for clean installation
 4. **Dependencies**: If only installing core packages: `pip install google-analytics-data pandas`

+## References and Documentation

+- [Google Analytics 4 Data API Schema](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema) - Official documentation for the GA4 Data API, including dimensions, metrics, and filter specifications used in this project.